Sublimeful/Wordle-Solver/README.md

 # Wordle Solver
 Solves wordles by filtering out incorrect words using conditions set by user
-To install and use, run these commands:
+To install and use, make sure you have python3 installed, and run these commands in the same directory as wordle.py:
 <br />
 pip install --user -U nltk
 python -m nltk.downloader popular